plasticmacaroni/bg3-missables/checklist.md

 - Take revenge on your tentacled captor from the intro
 # Wilderness
 - [Help Lae'zel](https://bg3.wiki/wiki/Lae%27zel#Recruitment) drop out of her wooden bars
-- Give Gale a hand in a teleporter and add him to your party
+- Give [Gale](https://bg3.wiki/wiki/Gale) a hand (don't take a hand) in a teleporter and add him to your party
-- Check out Astarion's boar and add him to your party
+- Check out [Astarion](https://bg3.wiki/wiki/Astarion)'s boar and add him to your party
 # Dank Crypt
 - Gain access to [a character that re-specs you](https://bg3.wiki/wiki/Withers)
 - Check out the [secret book](https://bg3.wiki/wiki/Book_of_Dead_Gods) that reveals information about gods